TonyRmaili/WebChar/notes.md

-# Play Area
+# Overall

-1. max hp modifier for aid / drain effects - Healthplay
-2. slight bug with current_charges not matching max_charges on creating action. it cant increase but can decrease on chaning max.
-Fixed?
-4. Really compact all visible effects, traits, spells etc
-5. Collapse right area to the right?
+1. Collapse right area?

-6. Add a Unit Manager were player can create summons with hp, ac etc and also a number
+# Define / rightside
 # GeneralStats
 1. senses ; blind, tremor, true, darkvision

 # AbilityScores
 1. Improve design for both skill and ability boxes

-2. May be bugs
+# Play (Interact) / leftside
+# HealthPlay
+1. max hp modifier for aid / drain effects - Healthplay
+2. Minor tweaks to GUI

+# UnitsPlay
+1. Create units such as summons and followers etc
+2. make windows or large collapsables?
+3. pipe in dice tower
+4. connect to rest logic

+# EffectsPlay
+1. include the mods from base for atks and saves and use total from defined effect
+2. remove notes, only allow hover over for notes
+3. improve damage display - categories by damage type and combine all same terms (const, dX )

-# Spells
+# Spellsplay
-1. Spell area and its components needs to be more compact, way to much deadspace
-2. Collapsable spell categories
+1. Better Cards

-# Effects
+# ChargesPlay
-1. Perhaps let Traits, Items and Spell handle and define effects
+1. combine with spells play and effectsplay?

 # init tracker
 1. store init tracker values in storage so that i navigating in the site dont reset the tracker